RobCranfill/piradio/README.md

   * Upshot is that we can't expect station switching to happen instantaneously.

 ### Problems RESOLVED
+* Audio out is noisy - sensitive to touch
+  * A result of breaboarding?
+Yes!
+Fixed.
 * Volume won't change
 <pre>
 rob@pizerow1:/boot $ mpc volume 50